edem-cyber/flutter_shop/README.md

 # SoulShop

-A shopping shop developed fith flutter
+A shopping shop developed with flutter